 7 Ways to Promote Mental Health Awareness in Schools

-It’s mental health awareness week, and today is also World Mental Health Day.
-Each year, the World Health Organization chooses a new focus, and this year, it’s on suicide prevention.
-While web filtering is essential for safeguarding students and helping identify mental health issues early, we believe that it’s even more important to focus on helping students become resilient.
+While there are technological tools such as web filtering and monitoring that are essential for safeguarding students and can help identify mental health issues early, we believe it’s even more important to learn how to identify students struggling with mental health issues and focus on helping students become resilient.
 In this blog post, we have put together a list of resources you can use to help promote mental health awareness in your school and create a positive mental health culture.

 Why mental health awareness in schools is important

-The news surrounding mental health and youth is alarming, and it’s only getting worse.
-According to Manny Figueiredo, the Director of Education from the Hamilton-Wentworth District School Board, “bullying doesn’t happen in the isolation of the school and I keep reminding people bullying is becoming more complex especially with the digital world.”
+There are many signs and circumstances that may identify a student suffering from mental health issues.
 Small changes in behavior (such as being withdrawn or outraged after texting or using the internet) can be an indication of a much bigger problem (bullying).
 It’s important that we all become aware of the signs associated with mental illness, so we can provide support for those that need it.
 The earlier an issue is picked up, the better it is for the student.

 What can I do to increase awareness?